rozachatz/CashFlowz/README.md

 - #### GetTransactionService

-Gets all transactions within the system.
+Gets all transfers within the system.

 - #### GetAccountService